drmocm/DVB-IQ/README.md

 As with ddzap, the -d, -p, -f, -s options set the tuning parameters and the -c points to the directory of the LNB configuration file dddvb.conf.
-The -l64 is due to my setup of usimg 4 unicable LNBs on 2 cables with 2 LNBs on each cable, i.e. in port one are LNBs pointing at Astra 19.2E and Eutelsat 13E (-l0 -l1) and on the second port are Astra 28.2E and one test lnb which may vary (-l64 and -l65).
+The -l64 is due to my setup of using 4 unicable LNBs on 2 cables with 2 LNBs on each cable, i.e. in port one are 2 LNBs pointing at Astra 19.2E and Eutelsat 13E (-l0 -l1) and on the second port are Astra 28.2E and one test LNB which may vary (-l64 and -l65).

 The line above visualizes the output you would get from: